1337807/provisioner/readme.md

 ```
 Completely unrelated to professional vision.

-This is a bash script to setup a new VPS.
+This is a chef script to setup a new VPS.
 It's unlikely you'll find anything
 here useful but if you do you're welcome to it.